Macrometacorp/docs/docs/workspaces/quickstart.md

 sidebar_position: 1
 ---

 Cloud Workspaces is deployed and managed by Macrometa's engineering team based on your product needs, ensuring optimal performance and security.
+This short guide walks you through getting started with the service.

 ## Prerequisites

-Ensure to have the following installed before using Cloud Workspaces:
+Before you can start using Workspaces, ensure to have the following installed:

 1. For **Windows 10**, download the latest stable **Chrome** browser.